The affine LIBOR models: Numerical illustration

 \section{Numerical illustration}

-In order to showcase some prototypical volatility surfaces resulting from the proposed affine \lib models we consider the tenor structure of zero coupon bond prices from the Euro zone on February 19, 2002; cf. Table \ref{tab:zcbprices} and \citeN[pp. 50]{Kluge05}.
+In order to showcase some prototypical volatility surfaces resulting from the proposed affine \lib models, we consider a tenor structure of zero coupon bond prices generated from the Svensson family.
 We fit the initial LIBOR rates implied by the bond prices using the $u$'s as described in Proposition \ref{initial-fit}, and then price caplets and plot the implied volatility surfaces for different parameters of the driving affine factor process.
-The strikes we consider range from 1\% to 6\% with step 0.5\%.
 The implied volatility surface corresponding to the CIR parameters

-is shown in Figure \ref{fig:CIR_volsurface}.
-It is important to point out that the closed-form caplet formula for the CIR model is several times faster than the Fourier-based pricing formula for the same model.
-On the same computer system and using similar implementation the closed form method takes less than $\frac12$ sec, compared to more than 10 secs for the Fourier method.